VideoSum: A Python Library for Surgical Video Summarization: MATERIALS AND METHODS

 Although there are many ways one could opt for to summarize a surgical video, we convert each video into a \textit{storyboard}, i.e. a set of representative video frames, as the one shown in Fig.~\ref{fig:time}.
 Formally, we aim to solve for a mapping $f$ such that $f_{\boldsymbol{\theta}}(X) \approx \{ Y, Z\}$, where $f_\mathbf{\theta}$ is a parametric function, $\boldsymbol{\theta}$ is a vector of parameters, $X = \{ \boldsymbol{x}_i \}_{i = 1}^{N_f}$ is a set of ordered video frames $\boldsymbol{x}_i \in \mathbb{R}^{H\times W \times C}$, $N_f \in \mathbb{N}$ is the number of frames in the video $X$, $Y = \{ y_i \}_{i = 1}^{N_c}$ is a set containing the indices $\boldsymbol{y}_i \in \{1, ..., N_f \}$ of the key frames, $N_c \in \mathbb{N}$ is the number of clusters to be included in the storyboard, and $Z = \{ z_i \}_{i = 1}^{N_f}$ is an ordered set of clustering labels $z_i \in \{1, ..., N_c\}$ indicating to which cluster an input frame belongs.

 At present, four different methods are available in \texttt{videosum}: \textit{time}, \textit{inception}, \textit{uid} \footnote{\textit{uid} stands for univariate inception distance.}, and \textit{scda} \cite{Wei2017a}.
 The \textit{time} method trivially partitions the video in equal temporal parts and selects the median frame index of each cluster as key frame.
 In all the other methods, the frames of the video are clustered using $k$-medoids.
 The difference between \textit{inception}, \textit{uid}, and \textit{scda} lies on two aspects: 1) how the feature vector is computed for any given frame; and 2) what distance metric is used for clustering.
 In the \textit{inception} method, the representation of a frame is provided by the $2048$-element latent vector from InceptionV3 \cite{Szegedy2016} trained on ImageNet.
 The distance metric for clustering in this case is the $\ell^2$-norm.
 In the \textit{uid} method, InceptionV3 latent vectors are also used, but the clustering metric is the 2-Wasserstein distance computed between univariate Gaussian models fitted on the elements of the inception feature vector.
 With $\mu_i$ the mean and $\sigma_i$ the standard deviation of the $2048$-element vector computed from frame $i$, the distance between frame $i$ and $j$ reads $\sqrt{(\mu_i - \mu_j)^2 + (\sigma_i - \sigma_j)^2}$.
-In the \textit{scda} method, the feature vector of a frame is computed as proposed in \cite{Wei2017a} (except that we used InceptionV3 instead of VGG-16), and the $\ell_2$-norm is used as a distance metric for clustering.
+In the \textit{scda} method, the feature vector of a frame is computed as proposed in~\cite{Wei2017a} (although we started from InceptionV3 instead of VGG-16), and the $\ell_2$-norm is used as a distance metric for clustering.

 To generate the image descriptor, \cite{Wei2017a} use a low-resolution latent tensor in the network.
 They sum it over channels and threshold the collapsed tensor to obtain a binary mask.
 The largest connected component of this binary mask is used to select indices in the low-resolution tensor and create the representation vector for the input image.

 One of the risks of selecting visually distinct frames is that storyboards could concentrate on a short part of the surgery.
 To mitigate it, \texttt{videosum} supports time smoothing, allowing the user to select how close the summary should be to the \textit{time} version.